siam-smeets/siam-smeets/README.md

 - Sharing knowledge
 - Leveling up the DataFlex ecosystem

-Whether you're improving an existing library or publishing your own — you’re part of this movement.
+Whether you're improving an existing library or publishing your own, you’re part of this movement.

 ---

 ## 🤝 Want to Contribute?

-New or experienced — everyone can contribute.
+New or experienced, everyone can contribute.

 Not sure how?
 👉 **https://github.com/firstcontributions/first-contributions**